assimazza/masterminchia/README.md

 ## License and others

-The game is released under GPL v3, you are free to extend it and fork it however you like!
+The game is released under GPL v3, you are free to extend it and fork it however you like (as long as the software stays as free software)!

 The game has also some insider jokes dated back to uni, you might not be able to get them unfortunately.

+Feel free to reach out if you plan to extend it or include it somewhere else, I will be happy support as I can given my time constraints.

+Copyright (C) 2006, Assimazza - GC

 # Italiano